G20 countries back global tax reform, says Germany's finance minister | DW | 10.07.2021

 With the finance ministers from the world's largest economies now on board with a global business tax reform, German Finance Minister Olaf Scholz said the focus will now shift to how to implement it.

-The members of the G20 have reached an agreement on a deal that would tax major companies more fairly, German Finance Minister Olaf Scholz said on Saturday.
+The members of the G20 have reached an agreement on a deal that would set a minimum tax rate for major companies, German Finance Minister Olaf Scholz said on Saturday.

-The comments came amid talks between the finance ministers from the world's largest economies in Venice.
+The comments came amid talks between the finance ministers from the world's largest economies in Venice, Italy.
+While progress was made, a final agreement on the minimum tax rate is not expected until the G20 leaders' summit in October.

+The ministers signed on to a global minimum tax for major corporations and to tax multinationals, Scholz told reporters during the G20 finance minister meeting in Venice.

 The German finance minister added that the now that the G20 members are on board, the focus will turn to how to put the measures into action so they can take effect by the current 2023 deadline.